chrisnoonan98675/site/xl-release/how-to/using-the-calendar-view.markdown

 To see an overview of all releases in XL Release on a month-by-month basis, select **Releases** > **Calendar** from the top bar (in XL Release 5.0.x and earlier, click **Calendar** in the top bar).

 On the calendar, releases appear as light blue bars.
-A red exclamation mark icon indicates that there is a dependency conflict; that is, a gate task in a release has a dependency on another release, but the release will end after the start date of the dependent one.
-This helps you identify "schedule shift", where one or more releases require the completion of other releases.

 ![Calendar](../images/calendar.png)